FUN FACTS FRIDAY CHRONICLES

 May 31, 2019

-Mr. Higgins is a Hungarian Puli.
-This is a dog breed that is often used to herd sheep or cattle.
+Did you know that the Hungarian Puli is a dog breed that is often used to herd sheep or cattle?
 They are very intelligent, obedient and agile which is why they are perfect for this task as well as many canine sports.
 Very fearless and territorial, due to their shepherd instincts, making them great guard dogs but not the best city dogs as they need a lot of space to release their high energy.

 The Puli is easily recognized for their “rasta” hairstyle resembling dreadlocks which are actually corded and even waterproof due to its controlled matted process.
 It does require quite the attention on top of their activity level.
 Not the low maintenance type of breed by any-means but they don’t shed.
 That’s a bonus!